 Today I would like to talk about a topic that I occasionally find it very intriguing: How do we evaluate art?
 Can we use big data and artificial intelligence to price one of the “Tagli di Fontana” or a piece of Kusama?
 How do we determine whether a certain artist is overpriced?
-Do you like the picture below?
+Please consider the picture below.

 First things first.
 What is fundamental and what is irrational about asset evaluation?
 How do we identify whether an asset is in a bubble?
 When do bubbles burst?
 Financial economists have been debating these issues for decades.
 The outcome is a set of sophisticated analytical tools at the heart of algorithmic trading strategies.
 Discovering a nascent or a fading bubble has simple trading implications.
 Equally important is relative evaluation in a given asset class: which assets in this class are undervalued or overvalued?
 A long-short strategy (buy the cheap, sell the rich) would help investors regardless of the direction of the bubble.
 But, how do we know whether an asset is undervalued?
 Modeling relative value is an art, and the tools in this space may be quite sophisticated.